1979 Atlantic hurricane season: Hurricane Frederic

 Shortly before emerging into the Gulf of Mexico on September 10, Frederic re-intensified into a hurricane.
 During the next few days, the storm significantly, but not rapidly, strengthened while moving northwestward.
 At 12:00 UTC on September 12, Frederic attained its peak intensity with maximum sustained winds of 130 mph (215 km/h) and a minimum barometric pressure of 943 mbar.
 Early on the next day, the storm made landfall near Dauphin Island and then near the Alabama–Mississippi state line.
 The storm rapidly weakened and fell to tropical storm intensity by late on September 13.
 Frederic then accelerated northeastward and became extratropical over New York around 18:00 UTC the next day.
 The remnants persisted until dissipating over New Brunswick early on September 15.
 Frederic brought destruction to the Gulf Coast of the United States.
 In Alabama, storm surge up to 12 ft and wind gusts as high as 145 mph caused the destruction of nearly all buildings within 600 ft of the coast.
 In the Mobile, nearly 90% of the city lost electricity.
 Extensive coastal damage was also reported in Mississippi, due to tides ranging from 6 to 12 ft above normal.
 Hundreds of structures were severely impacted or destroyed.
-Throughout the United States, the storm caused five deaths and approximately $1.7 billion in damage.
+Throughout the mainland United States, the storm caused five deaths and approximately $1.7 billion in damage.
+In Canada, the remnants of Frederic caused about C$8.238 million (US$7.095 million) in damage in southern Quebec.